Request an absentee ballot

 Your ballot can be returned at a dropbox, in person or by mail by you or a third party, with some restrictions.
 Prepaid return postage for ballots is guaranteed in Minnesota.

-Ballots must be dropped off in person or postmarked by Nov.
-3 and received by mail no later than Nov.
-10. Check with local officials for specific times.
+To be counted, your ballot must be received by Nov.
+3. Check with local officials for specific times.
 The U.S. Postal Service recommends voters mail their ballot at least one week prior to the state deadline, by Oct.
 27.

 You can track your ballot’s status here .